Probing Quantum States over Spacetime Through Interferometry

-In other words, in a setting with time-reversal symmetry, common in microscopic processes, the Fullwood-Parzygnat product naturally emerges, which was uniquely characterized from physically motivated axioms including time-reversal symmetry in Ref.~\cite{lie2023uniqueness}.
+In other words, if we assume time-reversal symmetry, which is common in microscopic processes, the Fullwood–Parzygnat product arises naturally.
+This product coincides with the PDO formalism in special cases and was uniquely characterized in Ref.~\cite{lie2023uniqueness} from physically motivated axioms, including time-reversal symmetry.

-We remark that, under time-reversal symmetry, a temporal generalization of POVMs can be constructed, based on the interferometer’s measurement probabilities \eqref{eqn:intertheta}, in analogy with Born’s rule for conventional density operators, as follows: